-Figure 6. a) Potential temperature [°C] (left column) and b) salinity [psu] (right column) biases with respect to the PHC climatology (PHC 3.0, updated from: Steele et al., 2001) at 1000 m depth, plotted on the observational grid.
+Figure 6. a) Potential temperature [$^{\circ}$ C] and b) salinity [psu] biases with respect to the PHC climatology (PHC 3.0, updated from: Steele et al., 2001) at 1000 m depth, plotted on the observational grid.
 A systematic decrease of the temperature and salinity biases in the North Atlantic with increasing resolution (top to bottom) is evident.

-Figure 7. (top right) a) The North Atlantic sea surface temperature and e) $\sigma_1$ -density structure at the ocean surface, as determined from the PHC climatology (PHC 3.0, updated from: Steele et al., 2001).
-Black and gray contours indicate outcropping areas for typical isopycnal surfaces found in the deep ocean around 1000 m (e.g. $\sigma_1 = 31.8$ ). (right column) (1)-h) Same for the simulated density structure in REF, MR0, and HR (years 71-100). (left column) (b)-d) Sea surface temperature (SST) biases in the 3 simulations (years 71-100) with respect to PHC in Fig. 7a.
-Three simulated $\sigma_1$ -density contours that represent the 'mapping' to deeper ocean layers are overlaid with black and gray contours (identical to the contour levels in the right columnFig.
-7f-h).
+Figure 7. a) The North Atlantic sea surface temperature and e) σ_1 -density structure at the ocean surface, as determined from the PHC climatology (PHC 3.0, updated from: Steele et al., 2001).
+Black and gray contours indicate outcropping areas for typical isopycnal surfaces found in the deep ocean around 1000 m (e.g. $\sigma_1 = 31.8$). f)-h) Same for the simulated density structure in REF, MR0, and HR (years 71-100). b)-d) Sea surface temperature (SST) biases in the 3 simulations (years 71-100) with respect to PHC in Fig. 7a.
+Three simulated σ_1 -density contours that represent the 'mapping' to deeper ocean layers are overlaid with black and gray contours (identical to the contour levels in Fig. 7f-h).
 To highlight the SST improvements in the areas encircled by these contours, hatching grays out regions that are not in contact with the deep ocean around 600-1000m.

-evident that warm SSTs over these critical regions are systematically reduced when going to the higher resolutions (left panels in Fig. 7b-d).
-Consistent with uncoupled ocean-only results for LR and HR (Sein et al., 2016, their Fig. 7)), which show a much better simulation of the position and separation of the Gulf Stream further south at higher resolutions, the coupled simulations analyzed here also show a successively reduced meridional warm/cold bias pattern along the East Coast of North America.
+with uncoupled ocean-only results for LR and HR (Sein et al., 2016, their Fig. 7)), which show a much better simulation of the position and separation of the Gulf Stream further south at higher resolutions, the coupled simulations analyzed here also show a successively reduced meridional warm/cold bias pattern along the East Coast of North America.

-- Despite these clear improvements over the deep convection sites and over the Gulf Stream region, the cold temperature spot 5 in the North-West corner is a persistent bias and is even better visible in the medium- and high-resolution coupled simulations, since the surrounding warm biases are much reduced.
+Despite these clear improvements over the deep convection sites and over the Gulf Stream region, the cold temperature spot

+- 5 in the North-West corner is a persistent bias and is even better visible in the medium- and high-resolution coupled simulations, since the surrounding warm biases are much reduced.
 Note that also uncoupled ocean-only models still struggle to properly simulate the North-West corner of the North Atlantic (Sein et al., 2017), and presumably much higher resolution along with a more detailed representation of the bathymetry is needed for the Gulf Stream to reach this area.
-This region Although the - 10 Gulf Stream and its extension could impact the location of the outcropping regions, the strong cold temperature spot (hatched in Fig. 7b-d) is, however, not in direct contact with the deep ocean around 600-1000 m depth via outcropping isopycnals and thus does not limit the analysis of the present manuscript, which is focused on the deep ocean.
+Although the Gulf Stream and its extension could impact the location of the outcropping regions, the strong cold temperature spot (hatched in Fig. 7b-d) - 10 is, however, not in direct contact with the deep ocean around 600-1000 m depth via outcropping isopycnals and thus does not limit the analysis of the present manuscript, which is focused on the deep ocean.